babelouest/glewlwyd/docs/INSTALL.md

 FLUSH PRIVILEGES;
 ```

-Then, use the script that fit your database backend and Digest algorithm in the [database](database) folder:
+Then, use the script that fit your database back-end and Digest algorithm in the [database](database) folder:

 - `database/init-mariadb.sql`
 - `database/init-sqlite3-md5.sql`